elestel-rpg/elestel-wiki/public/logs/2019-05-18/fenius.md

 In preparation for the trip, I contacted the Arch Bishop, informing him of our plans to rescue Casira's "relatives."
 I was shocked to find out he wanted to meet us there, dragging his squire headlong into pointless danger, which is to say I was in no way surprised.

 After a days travel upriver, we disembarked and followed the road North.
 We noticed that not far beyond the port town the trees alongside the road began to look sickly.
 Not long into the day, we came upon the smoking ruins of the sought-after wagon.
 The entire area stank of demon sign, being the aftermath of a battle the fiends had clearly lost.
 A full dozen extra-planar corpses of the fiendish kind littered the area along with many beasts.
 I saw at least four unique kinds of netherbeing present among the dead.
-Mindful of my purpose, I set about collecting sampless.
+Mindful of my purpose, I set about collecting samples.
 You never know when the horn of a horned devil might come in handy.

 Casira soon found the tracks of a survivor, and we followed her into the woods.
 Normally, this would be the sign of an utter fool.
 Why would you follow creatures that had clearly destroyed a pack of fiends?
 And this would be a good thought for average folk.
 They should stay locked in their shabby hovels, afraid of the world, quaking in the dark at every passing sound.
 It is left to ones such as I to vanquish those threats and be lauded by the unwashed masses, as they grovel before me!